III MEF integrates with Naval Submarine

 |2

-This work, III MEF integrates with Naval Submarine, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, III MEF integrates with Naval Submarine [Image 6 of 6], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 USS Ohio Conducts Joint Operations with Marine Corps Element Near Okinawa